Pope accepts resignation of NZ bishop over unacceptable sexual behaviour

-The Pope has accepted the resignation of the Bishop of Palmerston North, Charles Drennan, following an investigation into a complaint of unacceptable behaviour of a sexual nature.
+The Pope has accepted the resignation of the Bishop of Palmerston North, Charles Drennan, following an allegation of "unacceptable behaviour" of a sexual nature.

-The Metropolitan Archbishop of New Zealand, Cardinal John Dew, said in the eyes of the Catholic church, Bishop Drennan's behaviour was completely unacceptable.
+And NZME can reveal the church is investigating a second allegation made against him by a different woman.

-The complaint was made by a young woman and the Bishop tendered his resignation to Pope Francis.
+Drennan's removal is significant since the church has long considered sexual relationships between clerics and adult women to be sinful, but not criminal or necessarily worthy of permanent sanction.

 READ MORE: